Enterprise Center: Naming rights

-Blues management decried its former naming-rights deal with tech company SAVVIS, as much of the compensation was in Savvis shares, then riding high.
+Blues management decried its former naming-rights deal with locally-based tech company SAVVIS, as much of the compensation was in Savvis shares, then riding high.
 However, when the tech bubble burst, the team was left with nearly worthless shares.

-In September 2006, Scottrade founder Rodger O. Riney and chief marketing officer Chris Moloney announced a partnership with the St. Louis Blues hockey club and arena.
+In September 2006, locally-based Scottrade founder Rodger O. Riney and chief marketing officer Chris Moloney announced a partnership with the St. Louis Blues hockey club and arena.
 The new name of the arena, Scottrade Center, was revealed in a joint press conference.
 Terms of the deal were not disclosed, but were described as "long-term and significant", by Moloney.
 Both Scottrade and the Blues said the agreement was "equitable" to both parties.
 Most of the signage and other promotions were changed to Scottrade Center prior to the first home game of the Blues on October 12, 2006.
 The Sports Business Journal in March 2007 described it as "one of the fastest naming rights deals in history."

-Scottrade announced on October 24, 2016 that it was being sold to TD Ameritrade for $4 billion.
+Scottrade announced on October 24, 2016, that it was being sold to TD Ameritrade for $4 billion.
 It was originally believed that once the deal closed, Scottrade Center would become the TD Ameritrade Center in a naming rights deal set to run until 2021.
 However, less than a year later, TD Ameritrade announced that it would give back its naming rights upon the closure of the Scottrade acquisition.

 On May 21, 2018, Enterprise Holdings, based in St. Louis, and the St. Louis Blues announced that beginning July 1, the facility would be known as Enterprise Center.
 The 15-year agreement calls for interior and exterior signage featuring the Enterprise logo.